jattu8602/passifloraproperties/README.md

 - Set all environment variables in your hosting provider (Vercel recommended)
 - Ensure `NEXTAUTH_URL` matches your deployed domain
-- Add Google OAuth redirect URIs for dev and prod
+- Add Google, Facebook, and GitHub OAuth redirect URIs for dev and prod
 - Consider verifying a Resend custom domain for better deliverability

 ## 📝 License